 Looking for a fresh twist on a literature unit?
-For several years, I’ve been incorporating a banned books unit into my high school English curriculum.
+For several years, I’ve been incorporating banned books lessons into my high school English curriculum.
 Why?
 For one, it allows me to implement choice reading.
 Also, it’s one of the most engaging units for my students.
 Whenever I can make reading engaging, I jump at the opportunity.

 For good reason, teachers might be hesitant about mentioning “banned books” in the classroom.
 However, I think there’s a huge misconception when it comes to literature that’s been censored.
 It’s not just books like 50 Shades of Grey that have earned a bad rap.
 Many people might be surprised to learn about this list of censored texts: